 A feature on the Caravanning Queensland Facebook and Instagram pages

-Judges are asked to determine how well the nominee has followed the instruction provided (e.g. have all of the questions been answered, and has the appropriate additional information been provided).
+Judges are asked to determine how well the nomination addresses the questions asked and the award criteria (e.g. have all of the questions been answered, and has the appropriate additional information been provided).

-Each question, or piece of information requested, will be allocated a score (up to x points).
-Judges will score the answer of each question out of that score and give the nomination a total score out of 10 (with the overall score weighted more heavily than the other scores) - these scores will be added up (maximum points available 100) and used to the determine a winner.
+Each question, or piece of information requested, will be allocated a score (maximum score included with the question).
+Judges will score the answer of each question out of that score and give the nomination a total score out of 10 - these scores will be added up (maximum 100 points) and used to the determine a winner.

 Date Park Purchased